FilippTrigub/Agentic-RAG-with-Docling/README.md

 are not consistent across documents (product identification number).
 Consequently, I chose a broad search approach relying on `where` conditions and post-processing.

-My working time is recorded and shown in `TogglTrack_Report_Detailed_report__from_15_09_2025_to_21_09_2025_.pdf`.

-I understood this to be a timed exercise, thus I spent less than the provided 4 hours.
-As a consequence, not all evaluation questions work.

-Evaluation questions:

-- Was ist die Farbtemperatur von SIRIUS HRI 330W 2/CS 1/SKU?
-    - answered correctly
-- Welche Leuchten sind gut für die Ausstattung im Operationssaal geeignet?
-    - answered ok (no binary evaluation possible)
-- Gebe mir alle Leuchtmittel mit mindestens 1000 Watt und Lebensdauer von mehr als 400 Stunden?
-    - does not answer fully, due to a lack of numerical metadata filtering (`$gt`, `$lt`)
-- Welche Leuchte hat die primäre Erzeugnisnummer 4062172212311?
-    - answers correctly

 Problems and Extensions:

 - Numerical metadata should be evaluated fully to enable numerical filtering.
 This will require more extensive parsing and data model structuring before building the index.